coderrio/Coderr.Documentation/docs/client/libraries/aspnet/mvc5/index.md

 ASP.NET MVC 5 Integration
 =========================

-This client library will provide both ASP.NET and MVC specific context information for OneTrueError.
+This client library will provide both ASP.NET and MVC specific context information for codeRR.

 # Features